beaujeant/beaujeant.github.io/AppSec101/programming.md

 Variables
 ---------

 People create programs to automate and fasten the processing of data.
 In computer science, everything is about manipulating data.
 Data is located in memory, which means for the CPU to manipulate the data, you need to provide the address in memory where the data is located.
-When writing code, it would be very confusing and obscure to use directly memory addresses (or offsets) when storing and manipulating data.
-Instead, when programming in C, we use __variables__, a kind of _aliases_ for a memory locations.
-Variable allows developer to have meaningful name to identify/locate data and simplify the memory allocation.
+When writing code, it would be very confusing and obscure to use direct memory addresses (or offsets) when storing and manipulating data.
+Instead, when programming in C, we use __variables__, a kind of _aliases_ for memory locations.
+Variable allows developers to have meaningful name to identify/locate data and simplify the memory allocation.

 Before a variable is used, it has to be __declared__.
 The syntax for declaring a variable is the following: `<type> <variable name>;`.
 For instance, if you want to declare an _integer_ with the name _number_, you simply need to type: